Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Summary and conclusions

 \section{Summary and conclusions}

-The purpose of the present work has been to evaluate two methods of including the inverse barometer effect in a stand-alone global ocean model.
+The purpose of the present work has been to evaluate two methods of including the inverse barometer effect in a stand-alone global ocean model and to assess the potential use of including the IB effect diagnostically in the operational IFS ENS.
 The model parameter under consideration is the weather-induced water level, and the two methods tested were to either add the IB effect diagnostically as a post process to a model run with constant sea level pressure (\textit{diaIB}), or the direct dynamical inclusion during the model integration (\textit{dynIB}).